 For detailed reference, refer to the k6/execution module.

 ⚠️ __VU and __ITER are both global variables with execution-context information that k6 makes available to the test script.

 A numeric counter with the current iteration number for a specific VU.
 Zero-based.

-Current VU number.
-The value is assigned incrementally for each new VU instance.
-One-based.
-However, VU number is 0 while executing the setup and teardown functions.
+Current VU number in use. k6 assigns the value incrementally for each new VU instance, starting from one.
+The variable is 0 when executing the setup and teardown functions.

-If you are running a test in k6 Cloud you will have additional environment variables that will tell you on which server, load zone and distribution of the test you are currently executing.
-You can read more about them here
+If you run tests in k6 Cloud, you have additional environment variables that tell you the server, load zone, and distribution of the currently running test.
+Read about cloud environment variables.